IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/jun/2018-06-23-simple-code-hystrix.md

 ## Community-Driven Approach

-Hystrix wouldn't receive recognition if it wasn't easy to use.
+Hystrix wouldn't succeed if it wasn't easy to use.
 In Java community "easy" means that you add an annotation and it works out of the box.
 And it really works:

 {% gist b1df73ad08898b8d34d8008d10a0bb27 %}